AuHau/gredux/README.md

 // Create a reducer which increments "count" when it receives an "increment"
-// action, and decrements when it receives a "decrement" action. store.Reducer(func(state gredux.State, action gredux.Action) gredux.State {
+// action, and decrements when it receives a "decrement" action. store.AddReducer(func(state gredux.State, action gredux.Action) gredux.State {
 	switch action.ID {
 	case "increment":
 		return counterState{state.(counterState).count + action.Data.(int)}